AdamTovatt/leona/README.md

 [![flowers](Flowers.bmp)](Flower.bmp)
 # Leona
 ## *What is this?*
-This is a implementation of a language for drawing pictures.
+This is an implementation of a language for drawing pictures.
 This was originally a project that was an assignment of the course DD1360 at the Royal Institute of Technology (KTH).
 The assignment only included making text output but I made it support graphical output as well.

 ## *How do I use it?*
 Compile the code or download the executable from the releases page.
 You can run the executable directly by it self and it will prompt you for a file path to a file containing the code.
 You can also (which i recommend) open a file with the program, and it will automatically use that file as code input.
 In windows this can be done by dragging and dropping the file onto the executable.